maulanashalihin/laju-legacy/README.md

 ```bash
   node laju make:command CommandName
 ```
-command file will be generated in commands folder. you can execute the file with `ts-node commands/CommandFile.ts` or `node build/commands/CommandFile.js`
+command file will be generated in commands folder. you can execute the file with `npx ts-node commands/CommandFile.ts` (development) or `node build/commands/CommandFile.js` (production)

 #### 2. Generate Migration